wavefrontHQ/docs/pages/doc/wavefront_sdks_java.md

 </tbody>
 </table>

-## Custom-level Java SDKs
+## General-Purpose Java SDKs

-Each [custom-level SDK](wavefront_sdks.html#sdks-for-instrumenting-custom-operations) enables you to instrument critical-path, proprietary business operations that are not based on an instrumented framework.
-You'll need to add some code to each operation that is to report observability data.
+Each [general-purpose (Level 2) SDK](wavefront_sdks.html#general-purpose-sdks-for-custom-and-runtime-instrumentation) enables you to instrument critical business methods that are not handled by any instrumented framework.
+You'll need to add some code to each method to be instrumented.

 <table id = "custom-java" width="100%">
 <colgroup>